Sina Weibo files for $500 million U.S. IPO

 “The implementation of this newly promulgated judicial interpretation may have a significant and adverse effect on the traffic of our platform and discourage the creation of user generated content,” the company said in its filing.

-It said Beijing requires all “cipher code” products to be registered with the government, though it was unclear whether this applied to social media encryption.
+Weibo said that Beijing requires all “cipher code” products to be registered with the government, though it was unclear whether this applied to social media encryption.

 “Because these regulations do not specify what constitutes a cipher code product, we are unsure as to whether or how they apply to us and the encryption software we utilize,” the company said in its prospectus.